We all know that point every family gets to at about 9pm on Christmas night.

-I don't know if this can be technically classified as an Irish film, but it's a must over Christmas.
+A must over Christmas.
 After accidentally killing an opponent in the ring, boxer Sean Thornton (John Wayne) leaves America and returns to his native Ireland, where he falls for a spirited redhead (Maureen O'Hara) whose brother is contemptuous of their union.

 Liam Neeson stars as Michael Collins, who we see lead a guerrilla war against the British, help negotiate the creation of the Irish Free State, and lead the National Army during the Irish Civil War.